rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-011/index.md

 > Submissions open to August 1st 2020.
 >
 > It can be RPG, strategic, arcade or else; multi or solo.
 What you want.
-> Just try to include a little bit history and culture taste.
+> Just try to include a little bit of history and culture taste.
-> Dont be afraid, it is not ranked.
+> Don't be afraid, it is not ranked.

 Also, participants are encouraged to
 [document the development process at the event's forum][legion-jam-forum].